mnelson4/yet-another-related-posts-plugin/readme.txt

 = Custom display through templates =

 YARPP allows the advanced user with knowledge of PHP to customize the display of related posts using a templating mechanism.
-More information is available [in this tutorial](http://mitcho.com/blog/projects/yarpp-3-templates/).

 == Frequently Asked Questions ==